JL3w/liri-node-app/README.md

        * Plot of the movie.
        * Actors in the movie.
    * `do-what-it-says`
-   Displays
-   Reads a file for a static command and media file and performs the command on that media
+       * Reads a file for a static command and media file and performs the command on that media